 John Whitmore was the first to publish GROW in his book Coaching for Performance (1992) which rapidly become the coaching bible for managers and executive coaches alike, published globally in 30 countries and in 23 languages.
 Through the book’s success, GROW became known universally and is now acknowledged as the most popular coaching model globally.

 Most Popular Coaching Model

 The GROW Model has proved successful all over the world to a diverse mix of people with a variety of backgrounds and experiences.
 It forms the most common basis of coaching in many organizations and universities globally.
-The GROW Model is now one of the most popular principle pillars utilized within the international coaching community as a whole, due to the outstanding results it helps people to achieve personally and within global organizations.
+The GROW Model is now one of the most popular principal pillars utilized within the international coaching community as a whole, due to the outstanding results it helps people to achieve personally and within global organizations.